-Turley bought the 1,350-acre farm in Chesterfield County, S.C., a dozen years ago, after selling his New York-based healthcare-software company.
+Turley bought the 1,350-acre farm a dozen years ago, after selling his New York-based healthcare-software company.
 He was drawn to its mix of pastures and woodland and its interesting history.
 The farm was a major Confederate horse-breeding operation during the Civil War – so much so that General Sherman made sure to target it during his march south.
 “He made a point to come to Chesterfield, South Carolina, and wreck this horse farm,” DeLangie says.

 A couple of years ago, Turley contacted a retired Wingate history professor, thinking he might be interested in the tales the land could tell.
 Turley eventually got connected to Wingate President Dr. Rhett Brown, and thus began a partnership that led to last semester’s training session.